intel/neural-compressor/examples/tensorflow/style_transfer/README.md

   bash run_benchmark.sh --dataset_location=style_images/,content_images/ --input_model=saved_model.pb --batch_size=1
   ```

-Details of enabling Intel® Low Precision Optimization Tool on style transfer for Tensorflow.
+Details of enabling Intel® Neural Compressor on style transfer for Tensorflow.
 =========================

-This is a tutorial of how to enable style_transfer model with Intel® Low Precision Optimization Tool.
+This is a tutorial of how to enable style_transfer model with Intel® Neural Compressor.
 ## User Code Analysis
 1. User specifies fp32 *model*, calibration dataset *q_dataloader*, evaluation dataset *eval_dataloader* and metric in tuning.metric field of model-specific yaml config file.

 2. User specifies fp32 *model*, calibration dataset *q_dataloader* and a custom *eval_func* which encapsulates the evaluation dataset and metric by itself.

 For style_transfer, we applied the latter one because we don't have metric for style transfer model.The first one is to implement the q_dataloader and implement a fake *eval_func*.
-As lpot have implement a style_transfer dataset, so only eval_func should be prepared after load the graph
+As neural_compressor have implement a style_transfer dataset, so only eval_func should be prepared after load the graph

 ### Evaluation Part Adaption
 As style transfer don't have a metric to measure the accuracy, we only implement a fake eval_func